Virolea/Virolea/README.md

 ## Hi there 👋

+I am an experience software engineer working mainly with Ruby and its web framework counterpart, Ruby on Rails.
+Over the years I've worked for companies of different shape and sizes, which helped build significant experience building web applications.

+I am currently working as a contractor and am available for hire.

 <!--
 **virolea/virolea** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.